If you’re like many small business owners, you’ve worked with one or more digital marketing agencies promising

 6. How will I know how much money I’m making from our marketing?
 This is why we’re doing this right?
 You may have multiple goals for your marketing efforts, but you should be able to track at least roughly what return you’re getting for your investment.
 This does require your participation, at the very least giving your marketing company a close to accurate Customer Lifetime Value (profit*how many times they pay).

 After that, it’s all about unique fit and preferences.
 Maybe you want someone local.
 Maybe someone you could see yourself getting beers with.
 Maybe you want someone more design focused or analytical.
+Maybe you’re focused on how to find an SEO agency that will boost your search engine ranking.
 Totally up to you.

 None of this can guarantee success though.
 There’s a million reasons marketing does and doesn’t work.
 Some of it is luck, hitting the right chord with your audience at the right time.